 - The Basic Dungeons & Dragons sourcebook GAZ3 The Principalities of Glantri had the vampire-like nosferatu monsters (inspired by Nosferatu), whose illustration looked like this.

 - The D&D third edition Ravenloft books introduced the Vrykolakas, a subtype of vampires that look like Orlok.
 They are specifically described as "night scavengers and plague-carriers" to play up Orlok's plague rat aspects.
 One key difference is that instead of fangs they have a long, barbed tongue.

-- In Pathfinder, Nosferatu are one of several types of vampire in the game setting; and yes, they look like the gentlemen pictured at the top of this page.
+- In Pathfinder, Nosferatu are one of several types of vampire in the game setting; and yes, they look like the gentleman pictured at the top of this page.
 They even have different abilities than the common-or-garden vampire, all of which are taken from the original film, such as telepathy, telekinesis, and the ability to turn into a swarm of rats, but just like Orlock, they can't create new vampires by drinking blood.

 - The Deadlands TTRPG has the Nosferatu as a subspecies of vampires.
 They look like Orlok.
 And ride macabre trains when raiding for victims.

 - Some of the races of Talislanta look a bit like this, such as the Na-Ku cannibals, Marukans, and Nagra.
 Even the Kang might fit, if Max Schreck had gotten really ripped at the gym and suffered a bad sunburn.